cato-a/CoDaM_MiscMod/README.md

 !freeze <on|off> <num|all>            Freeze certain players (on the map).
 65 !move <num> <u|d|l|r|f|b> <units>     Move player in specified direction by specified units.
 66 !scvar <cvar> <value>                 Set/modify a server CVAR.
-67
+67 !bansearch <query>                    Search for bans in the banlist.
+68 !banlist                              List most recent bans.
+69
 ```

 ## CREDITS